apache/druid/docs/development/extensions-core/k8s-jobs.md

 The runner creates one Kubernetes client and one underlying Kubernetes task runner per configured cluster.
 The configured `capacity` is a global limit for all clusters combined, not a per-cluster limit.

+When using the default `overlordSingleContainer` adapter or the `overlordMultiContainer` adapter, Druid reads the local Overlord pod spec from the Kubernetes cluster where the Overlord is running, then creates the task job in the selected target cluster's `taskNamespace`.
+Set `druid.indexer.runner.overlordNamespace`, or `druid.indexer.runner.namespace`, to the namespace that contains the Overlord pod.
+If neither is set, Druid can only fall back to `clusters[0].taskNamespace` when there is a single enabled cluster entry that does not specify `kubeconfigPath`.
+If your target clusters do not have the same service accounts, secrets, ConfigMaps, volumes, images, or sidecars referenced by the local Overlord pod, use the `customTemplateAdapter` instead and provide pod templates that are valid for each target cluster.

 If you use the custom template pod adapter and need an explicit job owner label, set `overlordIdentifier` to the same stable value for each cluster entry that belongs to the same Druid deployment: